Internship in Germany Program

 Stage Four: Community & Educational Activities

-In the final stage of the internship, participants will assume a leadership role in the community, conducting classes, designing and executing workshops, as well as leading community outreach programs.
+In the final stage of the internship, participants will assume a leadership role in the community, conducting classes, designing and executing workshops, and leading community outreach programs.

-• Interns will design and teach refugees and migrants personalized classes.
+• Interns will design and teach personalized classes to refugees and migrants.

-• Finally, participants will write a reflection about her/his experiences detailing their time in Halle, their main takeaways, their most memorable experiences, and any other insights gained that they wish to share.
+• Finally, participants will write a reflection on their experiences in Halle, detailing their time in Halle, their main takeaways, their most memorable experiences, and any other insights they wish to share.

-Previous examples of the center’s community outreach programs include professional writing workshops, such as CV/resume writing workshops, organized sporting events and cookouts; art exhibitions and exchanges; as well as so much more!
-Participants are encouraged to utilize their creativity when thinking of potential ideas for outreach and educational activities.
+Previous examples of the center’s community outreach programs include professional writing workshops, such as CV/resume writing workshops, organized sporting events and cookouts, art exhibitions and exchanges, and so much more!
+Participants are encouraged to use their creativity when developing potential outreach and educational activities.
 Interns make up a core part of the organization’s mission by bringing in new, creative ideas, fresh perspectives, and talent that help create meaningful change – the sky’s the limit!

 Who Can Participate?